Article Updated: 09 June 2021

-- key feature: extremely capable and useful file manager, built-in file search, analysis & cleanup, supports cloud storage services (Google Drive, Dropbox, Box, OneDrive), network services (FTP/SFTP/FTPS/WebDAV/LAN/SMB) and more!
+- key features: extremely capable and useful file manager, built-in file search, analysis & cleanup, supports cloud storage services (Google Drive, Dropbox, Box, OneDrive), network services (FTP/SFTP/FTPS/WebDAV/LAN/SMB) and more!

 This amazing file manager covers 99% functions of ES File Explorer, and some missing ones can be achieved with other free apps.
 Not to mention that implementation of some features surpass ES File Explorer’s counter-parts by their simplicity, functionality and quality.

-Cx File Explorer is currently (update: it still is in 2020!) our highly recommended app and No.1 candidate for permanent and complete replacement.
+Cx File Explorer is currently (update: it still is in 2021!) our highly recommended app and the best file manager for Android, however, beware of upcoming changes!

-- key feature: privacy / no analytics tracking
+- key features: privacy / no analytics tracking

-- key feature: supports cloud services (e.g. Dropbox, Google Drive, Box), SMB Local Network / NAS Drives / Local Network Cloud
+- key features: supports cloud services (e.g. Dropbox, Google Drive, Box), SMB Local Network / NAS Drives / Local Network Cloud

-- key feature: privacy / no analytics tracking
+- key features: privacy / no analytics tracking

-- key feature: no ads, easy of use, custom sorting, advanced search, day/night (dark) theme
+- key features: no ads, easy of use, custom sorting, advanced search, day/night (dark) theme

 - planned features: Cloud Storage (Google, OneDrive…), root access, Wi-Fi file sharing

-- key feature: open source, donation/in-app unlock, apk/zip/rar/txt reader, cloud services support
+- key features: open source, donation/in-app unlock, apk/zip/rar/txt reader, cloud services support

 - downside: Android Kit-Kat limited support / frequent crashing

-ES File Explorer app is now removed from Google Play Store — just two weeks after we published this article!
+ES File Explorer app was removed from Google Play Store long time ago — in fact, it happened just two weeks after we had published this article!
 This was a pure coincidence!
 You can no longer find it in the largest and official Android Marketplace.